sawuer/ramona-js/README.md

 # Ramona Js
-Ramona Js - simple js library for creating useful frontend components which have own **static porps, states, views, and logic.**
+Ramona Js - simple js library for creating useful frontend components which have own **static props, states, views, and logic.**
 This is the first attempt to create my own javascript library.
 It's little bit dumb for now.
 But soon maybe it will become a powerful tool in the hands of the frontend developers.